 Winter days in Arizona tend to have an average temp of around 60°F with lows commonly in the teens.
 Snowfall is rare but is possible.
 If you plan to visit Palatki or Honanki along Forest Rd 525, the road may be impassible in bad weather.
 Be sure to check the weather forecast when you visit and plan appropriately.

-There are numerous ruins near Sedona, Arizona.
-We think visiting these ruins are one of the best things to do in Sedona because they showcase an incredible amount of indigenous history.
-If you have an America the Beautiful pass, you can visit all of these ruins for free.
+We think these ancient ruins are among the top things to do in Sedona because they showcase an incredible amount of indigenous history.
+And if you have an America the Beautiful pass, you can visit all of these ruins for free which is a great perk.

 Are the ruins in Sedona worth it?

-Yes, the Sedona ruins are worth visiting because they are a unique experience in Arizona.
+Yes, Sedona’s ruins are worth visiting.
 We learned so much from visiting Montezuma Castle, Tuzigoot, Palatki and Honanki.
-You should try to visit as many ruins as possible during your visit to Sedona.
-But if you are short on time, our favorites were Montezuma Castle National Monument and the Palakti Heritage Site.
+If you’re short on time, our favorites were Montezuma Castle National Monument and the Palakti Heritage Site.

-We hope this guide to the ancient ruins helps with planning your visit to Sedona!
+We hope our guide to the ancient ruins helps with planning your visit to Sedona!

 Happy Travels,